SimonovBlonsky/CMRNext_new/README.md

 }
 ```

-## Release Status
+## News
+- [x] 2025/05/02 - We released the [inference code for calibration](#Inference-on-your-own-dataset) on custom dataset, and we added some visualization.
-- [x] 2025/03/25 — We released the ROS code for camera-LiDAR extrinsic calibration on KITTI using [MDPCalib](https://github.com/robot-learning-freiburg/MDPCalib/), which combines CMRNext with graph optimization.
+- [x] 2025/04/11 - We released the [inference code for monocular localization on Argoverse](#Monocular-Localization-in-LiDAR-Maps)
 - [x] 2025/03/26 — We released the [inference code for extrinsic calibration](#Camera-LiDAR-Extrinsic-Calibration).
 - [x] 2025/04/07 - We released the [inference code for monocular localization on KITTI](#Monocular-Localization-in-LiDAR-Maps)
-- [x] 2025/04/11 - We released the [inference code for monocular localization on Argoverse](#Monocular-Localization-in-LiDAR-Maps)
+- [x] 2025/03/25 — We released the ROS code for camera-LiDAR extrinsic calibration on KITTI using [MDPCalib](https://github.com/robot-learning-freiburg/MDPCalib/), which combines CMRNext with graph optimization.

+## TODO
 - [ ] Localization inference code on Pandaset
 - [ ] Training code